Four Counties Full of Art and Culture in Vermont

 By Desmond Peeples

 The corridor stretching from Grand Isle County through Franklin, Lamoille, and Washington counties includes picturesque landscapes and villages full of hidden arts gems.
-Explore historic and walkable downtowns like Saint Albans, Waterbury, and Barre, and the cultural hub that is Vermont’s capital, Montpelier.
+Explore historic and walkable downtowns like St. Albans, Waterbury, and Barre, and the cultural hub that is Vermont’s capital, Montpelier.

 Grand Isle and Franklin Counties